-I feel like I’m introducing you to an old friend, as I’m writing this post about this fabulous, easy focaccia bread.
-I’ve been making it all summer, despite the fact that it’s been a crazy couple of months as we packed up our home in Raleigh after 37 years and moved to the mountains of North Carolina near Asheville.
+I feel like I’m introducing you to an old friend, as I write about this fabulous, easy focaccia bread.
+I’ve been making it all summer, despite the fact that it’s been a crazy couple of months as we packed up our home in Raleigh (after 37 years) and moved to the mountains of North Carolina, near Asheville.
 Believe me, the only frequent-flyers in my kitchen this summer have been recipes that took minimal effort and (of course) were super delicious!

 Strict guidelines for Ridiculously Easy label

 The first time I made this easy focaccia bread I was thrilled with the results and knew that it had to go into our Café Ridiculously Easy Series.
 How does a recipe get labeled “ridiculously easy”?
 Well, here at The Café, it has to have certain characteristics to earn that prestigious label:

 - A recipe that takes minimal effort and minimal hands-on time to put together.
 (Resting, rising or chilling time is not taken into consideration.)